chinamike65/hugo-tuolesi/content/book4/book4en.md

 Because if it is I who is cremated, I should really be extinguished;

-If I destroy me, I should not be reincarnated.
+If I destroy me, I should not be reborn.

 None of these aspects make sense, so this, head-to-toe body is not me.